drestuart/get-rolling-with-logstash/README.md

     docker-compose up | tee logstash.log

 Starting the containers for the first time may take a while as they need to be built from scratch.

+## Starting Filebeat

+The Filebeat container is described in a separate file, docker-compose-filebeat.yml, so that it can easily be started and stopped independent of the other containers.
+Start Filebeat by pointing `docker-compose` at that file:

+    docker-compose -f docker-compose-filebeat.yml up

+Filebeat keeps track of which lines from each log file it has already published.
+For purposes of this demo it is convenient to delete the registry file each time Filebeat is started:

+    rm -f filebeat/data/registry ; docker-compose -f docker-compose-filebeat.yml up

+Filebeat is also smart enough to hold onto events it wants to publish as long as the destination service is unreachable.
+This means we can start Filebeat and Docker in any order without losing data.

 # Configuration